undur/wonder-slim/README.md

 Project Wonder has a multitude of features and frameworks.
 This project is about the minimal subset that's required to create and run a modern basic WO application, nothing more, nothing less.

 For this reason, the project picks only four frameworks from Project Wonder as baseline for the work, `ERExtensions`, `JavaWOExtensions`, `Ajax` and `WOOGNL`.
-I've also combined `JavaWOExtensions` and `ERExtensions`, since they serve similar purposes in many ways.
+I've also combined `JavaWOExtensions` and `ERExtensions`, since they serve a similar purpose.

 ### **Loosen the ties between WOF and EOF**